Energy and Environmental Impact Reduction

 The Institute embarked on an energy reduction campaign during 2012 to raise awareness of our energy consumption.
 We aimed to change people's behaviour towards the use of electricity by encouraging everyone to preserve energy where possible.
 Utilising the real-time energy dashboards enabled the Institute to launch a competition for the best energy management amongst the laboratories.
 This ran until September with the winners being announced at our annual retreat.
 This initiative reduced the 'workzones' electrical consumption by 19% in comparison with the start of the campaign.

 We aim to continue such positive approach to energy reduction and sustainability.
-In 2013, we are participating in the Green Impact programme, an environmental accreditation and awards scheme run by the National Union of Students.

 National Green Apple Environmental Gold Award Winner 2012